The 10 Best Torrent Clients For Windows 10

 If you’re looking for a torrent client for Windows 10, I have tried and tested ten of the best.
-I have installed, used and evaluated all of them and have made sure they do exactly what you need them to do.
+I have installed, used and evaluated all of them to make sure they do exactly what you need them to do.

-Always use a VPN when downloading from bit torrent and if you use a third party firewall such as Comodo, configure a VPN kill switch to automatically stop downloads if your VPN goes down.
-If you need to figure out how to set up a VPN, Google is your friend here but we may write an article on it at a later date too.
+Always use a VPN when downloading from BitTorrent.
+If you use a third party firewall such as Comodo, configure a VPN kill switch to automatically stop downloads if your VPN goes down.
+If you need to figure out how to set up a VPN, Google is your friend–though we’ve also put together an article on setting up a VPN in Windows 10.

-So in no particular order are what I think are the ten best torrent clients for Windows 10.
+In no particular order, here are what I think are the ten best torrent clients for Windows 10.

-qBittorrent gets the balance between simplicity and complexity just right.
-It doesn’t use many resources yet has all the features you need to download files and manage them effectively.
-It is stable, has its own torrent search engine, media player and file manager built in.
-It also has encryption to protect files as they are in the ether.
+qBittorrent strikes just the right balance between simplicity and complexity.
+It doesn’t use many resources, yet it has all the features you need to download files and manage them effectively.
+It is stable, and it has its own torrent search engine, media player, and file manager built in.
+It also has encryption to protect your files while they are out in the ether.

-If you remember when uTorrent was safe and easy to use, qBittorrent will remind you of it.
+If you remember back when uTorrent was safe and easy to use, qBittorrent will remind you of that.

-Deluge is an open source bit torrent client that plays nicely with Windows 10.
-It is also one of my torrent clients of choice.
-It’s fully features with encryption, DHT, a search engine and plug-in capability for even more features.
-It can use peer exchange and magnet links, RSS, schedule bandwidth use and more.
+Deluge is an open source BitTorrent client that plays nicely with Windows 10.
+It is also one of my torrent clients.
+It’s more than fully featured with encryption, DHT, a search engine, and plug-in capability.
+It can also use peer exchange and magnet links, RSS, schedule bandwidth use, and more.

-The interface is simple, easy to get to grips with and is another reminder of when uTorrent was good to use.
-However, like qBittorrent, stands on its own feet as a very capable piece of software.
+The interface is simple and easy to grasp, making it another reminder of when uTorrent was good to use.
+However, like qBittorrent, Deluge stands on its own feet as a very capable piece of software.

-Tixati is the bit torrent client I use most often.
-It is small, light on resources and very competent.
+Tixati is the BitTorrent client that I use most often.
+It is small, light on resources, and very competent.
 Written in C++, it comes in an installed or portable version too.
-It can handle trackerless torrent swarming, magnet links, DHT, encryption, file management, port management and a whole lot more.
+It can handle trackerless torrent swarming, magnet links, DHT, encryption, file management, port management, and a whole lot more.

-While the interface is basic compared to Deluge, it works well and you can get started quickly: it only takes a couple of seconds to download and run a magnet link.
-This no-fuss operation is why it makes this list of the ten best torrent clients for Windows 10.
+While the interface is basic compared to Deluge, Tixati works well and you can get started quickly: it only takes a couple of seconds to download Tixati and run a magnet link.
+This no-fuss operation is why it makes my list of the ten best torrent clients for Windows 10.

 4. Transmission-Qt Win

-Transmission-Qt Win is based on one of the oldest and most established bit torrent clients out there.
-It began life as a Mac client Transmission before having this Windows version created for the rest of us.
-It is a port, but a good one.
-It has all the features we need, including file management, magnet link and DHT compatibility and more.
+Transmission-Qt Win is based on one of the oldest and most established BitTorrent clients out there.
+It began life as a Mac client called Transmission before the developers created this Windows version for the rest of us.
+That means it is a port, but it’s a good one.
+It has all the features we need, including file management, magnet link and DHT compatibility, and more.

 In keeping with its Mac origin, the interface here is different from other clients.
-It does away with a lot of the options of pure Windows apps but downloading a magnet link is simple and takes a couple of seconds to set up.
-It does have a memory leak though, so be aware that it might hog resources on larger files.
+It does away with a lot of the options of pure Windows apps, but downloading a magnet link is simple and takes only a couple of seconds to set up.
+The program does have a memory leak, though, so be aware that it might hog resources when downloading larger files.

 5. BitTorrent Free

 BitTorrent Free is run by BitTorrent, the company behind the protocol.
-They own both this app and uTorrent but the two are very different.
+They own both this app and uTorrent, but the two are very different.
 For one, BitTorrent Free isn’t full of adware and is much more widely accepted.
-For another, it is easy to use, works well, can interact with swarms, magnet links and the usual protocols, has a simple interface and is quite efficient.
+For another, it is easy to use, and works well.
+It can interact with swarms, magnet links and the usual protocols, has a simple interface, and is quite efficient.

-I didn’t get on with this app quite as well as the others, but your mileage may vary.
+I didn’t get on with this app quite as well as I did with the others, but your mileage may vary.
 And BitTorrent Free is too solid and popular to leave out entirely.

 Vuze is more of an all-in-one app than some of the more lightweight clients on this list.
 Vuze is more about features than being light on resources.
-It uses its own search engine, media player, torrent subscription engine, file management and more.
-It’s much more substantial than the other torrent clients here but can do more too.
+It uses its own search engine, media player, torrent subscription engine, file management system, and more.
+It’s much more substantial than the other torrent clients here but it can do more, too.
 If you’re looking for a do-it-all app to manage torrents and files, Vuze could be it.

-If you remember Azureus, Vuze is its replacement.
-There is a paid for version as well as a free version that offers more features should you require them.
+If you remember Azureus from the early 2000s, Vuze is its successor.
+In addition to the free version, there’s a paid version of this app that offers even more features, should you require them.

 7. Vuze Leap

 If you like the look and feel of Vuze but don’t want all the bells and whistles, try Vuze Leap.
-It’s a lighter version of the same bit torrent client but with fewer features and resource overheads.
+It’s a lighter version of the same BitTorrent client, but with fewer of the additional features and resource overheads I mentioned.
 It has a simple interface with three tabs.
-Despite its relative simplicity it can manage magnet links, files, bandwidth and the usual but in a much smaller app.
+Despite its relative simplicity it can manage magnet links, files, bandwidth and the usual just fine, in a much smaller app than Vuze.

-Vuze Leap is very simple and doesn’t have many of the configuration options of other bit torrent clients, but is great for such a lightweight app.
+Vuze Leap is very simple and doesn’t have many of the configuration options of other bit torrent clients, but it’s great for such a lightweight app.

-BitComet is a useful torrent client for Windows 10 in that it can handle torrents very well but can also handle FTP and HTTP downloads too.
-If you use a variety of protocols and want one app to handle them all, this could be it.
-It is as much a download manager as a bit torrent client and works credibly well.
+BitComet is a useful torrent client for Windows 10 in that it can not only handle torrents very well, but it can also handle FTP and HTTP downloads, too.
+If you use a variety of protocols and want one app to handle them all, BitComet could be it.
+It is as much a download manager as a BitTorrent client and works quite well.

-The interface isn’t as nice to look at as some of the others but everything is where you expect it to be and works as you would expect it to work.
+The interface isn’t as nice to look at as some of the others, but everything is where you would expect it to be and works like you would expect it to work.

 BitLord is another torrent client that aims for simplicity over features and does it well.
-It is also another client that doesn’t have the best looking interface in the world but performs well despite that.
-It can handle the usual swarms, DHT, magnet links, files, bandwidth and the like and do it without hogging system resources.
+It is also another client that doesn’t have the prettiest interface in the world, but gets the job done anyway.
+BitLord can handle the usual swarms, DHT, magnet links, files, bandwidth, and the like without hogging system resources.

-Halite BitTorrent Client is another app that prefers function over form.
-It’s a simple app that eschews features for functionality and is lightweight and easy to use as a result.
+Halite BitTorrent Client is yet another app that prefers function over form.
+This simple app eschews features for functionality.
+As a result, it is lightweight and easy to use.
 While the name isn’t exactly catchy, the app is.
-It has a simple interface that is easy to use, can handle magnet links, files, queuing and all the usual bit torrent tools.
+It has a simple and effective interface, and it can handle magnet links, files, queuing, and all the usual BitTorrent tasks.

-This is another C++ app that is very resource efficient and can work in the background without any fuss.
+This is another C++ app that is very resource-efficient.
+You can run it in the background of most computers without any fuss.